ParadoxRegiment/physerror/docs/_build/markdown/getstart.md

 ## Installation

-Download the physerror.py file and save it in the same directory as your working directory.
-Use `import physerror as phyerr` to import the module into your file.
+To use physerror as a module, download the `physerror.py` file and save it in the same directory as your working directory.
+Use
+`import physerror as phyerr` to import the module into your file.
+Otherwise, download the file and save it in any given directory.

 ## Examples

+These examples apply only if you wish to import physerror into another project and use it there.
+If you only want to use the module to do error calculations and create graphs, it is highly recommended that you simply run the file itself for its built-in user menu.

 ```python
 import numpy as np